Enforced Disappearance of Roy Rivera in Mexico: Ten Years without Answers or Justice

 Ms. Irma Leticia Hidalgo Rea reported the facts before numerous Mexican authorities, including the State Attorney General’s Office, the State anti-kidnapping agency, the State Human Rights Commission of Nuevo León, the Unit specializing in the investigation of crimes against the health of the Sub-Attorney’s Office specializing in investigation against organized crime, and the Search Prosecutor’s Office.
 This was to no avail: the crime remains unpunished, the fate and whereabouts of Roy have not been elucidated, and Ms. Hidalgo Rea and her youngest son Ricardo have not received compensation or other forms of reparation for the enormous damage suffered.

-In January 2018, with the support of TRIAL and the Centro Diocesano para los derechos humanos Fray Juan de Larios, Ms. Hidalgo Rea turned to the United Nations Human Rights Committee.
+In January 2018, with the support of TRIAL and the Centro Diocesano para los derechos humanos Fray Juan de Larios, Ms. Hidalgo Rea turned to the United Nations Human Rights Committee (HRC).

-In her complaint, Ms. Hidalgo Rea requests the HRC:
+In her complaint, Ms. Hidalgo Rea requested the HRC:

 - To declare that her son Roy is a victim of a violation of 6, 7, 9 and 16 (right to life, prohibition of torture, right to personal liberty, and right to recognition as a person before the law), read alone and in conjunction with Art.
 2, para.
 3 (right to an effective remedy), of the International Covenant on Civil and Political Rights because of his enforced disappearance and the subsequent absence of an exhaustive and effective investigation, both as regards the search of Roy and the identification of those responsible, their prosecution and punishment.
 The aforementioned provisions are also considered to be violated due to the failure to adopt adequate reparation and compensation measures for the damages suffered.